 And no, that doesn't mean you should suddenly cut out all processed foods and only eat whole foods.
 It's unrealistic to say you're never going to enjoy a cookie, chocolate bar or potato chip again.
 In fact, this is where diets fall short, asking you to make big sweeping changes to your day-to-day food habits that leave you battling cravings and willpower.

 It's why I teach my clients how to make ONE healthy change at a time.
 Whether it's making one small and simple level up, adding one nutrient dense food to their plate, or reducing a portion size of something to help them better balance their snack or meal.

 If you’re just starting to eat better, then I recommend you begin with one food, one snack or one meal at a time.
 Take breakfast, for example.
 What foods are you typically eating at breakfast, and where can you make a small level up?
-Maybe it's adding veggies to your scrambled eggs, trading your usual yogurt fro a protein packed Greek yogurt, or swapping out your morning latte and a protein bar for a hard boiled egg and banana.
+Maybe it's adding veggies to your scrambled eggs, trading your usual yogurt fro a protein packed Greek yogurt, or swapping out your morning latte and a protein bar for coffee with creamer, hard boiled egg and banana.

 A simple hack I use with my clients is to notice where you can ADD, not subtract.
-Instead of trying to cut out all your favorite fun foods, focus on what you can add to your plate that will be nutrient dense, filling and satisfying.
+Instead of trying to cut out all your favorite fun foods, focus on what you can add to your plate that will be nutrient dense, filling and more satisfying.